 Concerns during Custody

-If you have a family member, who is currently in Prison, and you have concerns regarding their health and wellbeing please contact us on the details below and we will endeavour to discuss with you, within the limits of patient confidentiality.
+If your family member, is currently in prison, and you have concerns regarding their health and wellbeing please do not hesitate to contact us on the details below.
+We will listen to your concerns and address these where possible, informing you of the plan within the limits of patient confidentiality.

 -